 FRN 208T (128A).
 Contemporary France (Fall term in Rennes).
 See Terms Abroad program.
-Gen Ed: Ful-CS
+Gen Ed: Eu-CS

 FRN 300 (130).
-Modern France/La France actuelle (Spring; Chilcoat).
-Studies of contemporary French culture through authentic material -- texts, films, radio, and television broadcasts dealing with current historical, political, sociological, and aesthetic issues.
+Modern France/La France actuelle (Spring; Ndaiye).
+Studies of contemporary French culture through authentic material - texts, films, radio, and television broadcasts dealing with current historical, political, sociological, and aesthetic issues.
 Prerequisite: French 201, any 300-level or permission of instructor.
 GenED: Eu-C

 FRN 301 (131).
-A Survey of French Literature I (Winter; Ndiaye).
+A Survey of French Literature I (Not offered 2007-08).
 The evolution of French literature from the earliest writings through the age of Enlightenment.
 Readings of major works from each period to illustrate trends.
 Prerequisite: French 201, any 300-level or permission of instructor.
 GenEd: Eu-LS

 FRN 302 (132).
-A Survey of French Literature II (Loth; Spring).
+A Survey of French Literature II (Not offered 2007-08).
 Selected works representing literature and society from the late eighteenth century to the present.
 Readings of works from each period to illustrate cultural, historical, and artistic trends.
 Prerequisite: French 201, any 300-level or permission of instructor.
 GenEd: Eu-LS

 FRN 304 (134).
-Studies in the French Caribbean (Not offered 2006-07).
+Studies in the French Caribbean (Fall; Loth).
 Exploration of how French colonialism has informed artistic expression in the French Antilles.
 Taking Martinique as a point of departure, we will examine how colonial and post-colonial subjects represent and are represented through literary, theatrical, and musical productions.
 Themes to include notions of négritude, créolité, and bilingualism, as well as issues of class and gender.
 Prerequisite: French 201, any 300-level or permission of instructor.
-Gen-Ed: CDLA, CDAA various genres and periods.
-Prerequisite: French 201, any 300-level or permission of instructor.
-Gen Ed: Eu-LS
+Gen-Ed: CDLA, CDAA

 FRN 305T (135A).
-Mini-term in Martinique (Not offered 2006-07).
+Mini-term in Martinique (Fall; Loth).
 See Terms Abroad Program.
 Continuation of the themes of FRN 304, studied and experienced on the island of Martinique.
 Prerequisite: FRN 304.
 Gen Ed: CDLA, CDAA

 FRN 306T (136A).
-Readings in French and Francophone Culture (Fall term in Rennes; Batson).
+Readings in French and Francophone Culture (Fall term in Rennes; Chilcoat).
 See Terms Abroad Program.
-France and the French of today as reflected in selected literary works from
+France and the French of today as reflected in selected literary works from various genres and periods.
+Prerequisite: French 201, any 300-level or permission of instructor.
+Gen Ed: Eu-LS